-The Hawkesbury River was named in 1789 by Governor Arthur Phillip, the first governor of the British colony of New South Wales in honour of Charles Jenkinson, first Earl of Liverpool, Baron Hawkesbury, who was at the time, the President of the Board of Trade and Plantations in England.
+Known as Dyarubbin to the first peoples, the Hawkesbury River was named thus in 1789 by Governor Arthur Phillip, the first governor of the British colony of New South Wales in honour of Charles Jenkinson, first Earl of Liverpool, Baron Hawkesbury, who was at the time, the President of the Board of Trade and Plantations in England.

 The region includes the Local Government Areas of Hawkesbury, The Hills (formerly Baulkham Hills), Gosford and Hornsby.

-Hawkesbury People and Places is an ongoing project which aims to collect, record and locate the places, built environment, geographical features, organisations and people associated with the history of the Hawkesbury Region.
+Hawkesbury People and Places is an ongoing project which aims to record, locate and research the places, built environment, geographical features, organisations, events and people associated with the Hawkesbury Region.

 Information for the website has been drawn from a wide variety of sources including: